aspose-svg/Aspose.SVG-Products/svg/en/net/conversion/svg-to-image/_index.md

 h2: SVG to Image Conversion via .NET Core
 ---

 SVG is one of the most used formats for website building and print graphics to achieve scalability.
 But sometimes, you need to convert SVG and save it in a common raster image format.
-With [Aspose.SVG for .NET](https://products.aspose.com/svg/net/) API, you can transform SVG to Image formats programmatically with full control over a wide range of conversion parameters.
+With [Aspose.SVG for .NET](https://products.aspose.com/svg/net/) API, you can transform SVG to Images programmatically with full control over a wide range of conversion parameters.
 Powerful C# API allows you to convert SVG to raster images with high speed and high quality.

 {{<section demos>}}